Brazoria County Court Records

 Searching Criminal Records Online

-The Court Records Inquiry portal provides a “Criminal Records” search module that covers both district and county court criminal filings.
-On the County Clerk’s website, the criminal court records search page allows users to search misdemeanor records directly and submit copy requests.
+The Court Records Inquiry portal has a Criminal Records search module covering both district and county court criminal filings.
+On the County Clerk's website, the criminal court records search page lets you search misdemeanor records directly and submit copy requests.

 Requesting Copies